 Travelers' notes Disney Transport buses are a ubiquitous sight near the stadium.

-I-4 is so close it's visible from the upper level seats, although it takes about 3 miles to reach by car.
+I-4 is close by, although it takes about 3 miles to reach by car.

 As you'd expect at Disney, there's plenty of security around the stadium to ensure your safety.

 |1.0 miles ||Disney's Pop Century Resort ||1050 Century Dr ||Lake Buena Vista, FL 32830 ||407-938-4000